MarcMarimon/final-project-front-end-vue/README.md

-# Proyecto Final del Bootcamp de Desarrollo Frontend de Ironhack
+# Ironhack Frontend Development Bootcamp Final Project

-Este proyecto se ha realizado como proyecto final del bootcamp de desarrollo frontend de Ironhack.
-Consiste en una web app de Task Management.
+This project has been developed as the final assignment for the Ironhack frontend development bootcamp.
+It entails a web application focused on Task Management.

-## Instrucciones de Instalación
+## Installation Instructions

-Para poder trabajar en el proyecto, debes clonar este repositorio y seguir los pasos descritos a continuación:
+To work on this project, you need to clone this repository and follow the steps outlined below:

 ## Recommended IDE Setup